Sandreass/App-Devfinder/README.md

 - Show a list of repositories with details like name, description, and stars.
 - View the number of followers and following.
 - Responsive design for both mobile and desktop screens.
+- **Light and Dark Theme Support**: Switch between light and dark themes for a better user experience.

 ## Technologies Used